Narara railway station

 Narara railway station is located on the Main Northern line in New South Wales, Australia.
-It serves the northern Central Coast suburb of Narara opening on 15 August 1887.
+It serves the Central Coast suburb of Narara opening on 15 August 1887.

 Platforms and services

 Narara has two side platforms.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
-Peak-hour services travel from Central to Wyong via the North Shore line.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Wyong & Newcastle via Strathfield, as well as limited services between Newcastle & Gosford.
+There are 3 weekday morning peak hour services from Wyong to Sydney Central via Gordon.